|

 in place by just heating the foam with a heat gun while pushing it into

+the form.
 For the vacuum infusion I need a airtight foam hull, so screwing down

 from inside through the foam is not recommendable.
 The strips are mounted